maidsafe/temp_safe_network/safe-cli/README.md

 Logged in successfully
 ```

-If we again send an status report request to `authd`, it should now show that it's logged in to a SAFE account:
+If we now send an status report request to `authd`, it should now show that it's logged in to a SAFE account:
 ```shell
 $ safe auth status
 Sending request to authd to obtain an status report...